MaddyGuthridge/Universal-Controller-Script/docs/setup.md

     device does, it may just need some manual configuration.
 Refer to its manual page in the [devices section](devices/devices.md).

+Don't forget to read the basic [usage instructions](usage.md) for the script so that you can take full advantage of the integration it provides!

 Note that you'll need to download and extract the `build.zip` file for all new updates.
 When Image-Line introduce their new distribution system, I will switch